Considerations for Time-Dependent Actions and Time Triggers | Salesforce

-Available in: Enterprise, Performance, Unlimited, Developer, and Database.com Editions
+Available in: Enterprise, Performance, Unlimited, and Developer Editions

 Defining Time Triggers